-Long-term investments increased \$52.5 million for the three-month period ended March 31, 2020 primarily due to investments purchased under one of our member rate management programs.
+Long-term investments increased \$76.1 million for the six-month period ended June 30, 2020 primarily due to investments purchased under one of our member rate management programs.
 Funds collected through the rate management program are invested and held until applied to members' bills.
-Total amounts invested under the program during the first quarter of 2020 were approximately \$48.0 million.
-In addition, funds invested in our major maintenance reserve funds and internal decommissioning funds were approximately \$14.5 million.
-Offsetting these increases was a \$10.1 million decline in the fair value of these investments.
+As of June 30, 2020, total amounts invested under the program during 2020 were approximately \$70.3 million.
 See Note F of Notes to Unaudited Consolidated Financial Statements for a discussion of our member rate management programs.